Explore, enjoy and protect the planet

 ___Joint Regular $49

-Please pay to Sierra Club via personal check..
+Please pay to Sierra Club via personal check, or apply via website.

 ___ Please do not send me the free expedition pack.
-I prefer that my contribution goes towards protecting the environment.
+Put my total contribution toward protecting the environment.

 Mail this form to:

 85 Second Street,

 San Francisco, CA 94105-3441

 Thank you!
 Contributions, gifts and dues to the Sierra Club are not tax deductible; they support our effective advocacy and lobbying efforts.

 Sierra Club Websites

 Each of these provides links to the other two: